Common SEND needs and specific conditions

 SLCN can occur on its own, or it can be related to another condition or disability such as autism.
 It is one of the most common reasons for children having special educational needs and/or disabilities (SEND).
 As many as 10% of school pupils may have a form of SLCN.

 Some types of SLCN will be ‘persistent’, meaning they will not go away but can be improved with therapies.
 Other types are ’transient’ meaning that with extra support, the child or young person can be helped to reach the same level as their peers.
-In Kensington and Chelsea, many primary school pupils receiving support for SLCN will no longer require it by the time they reach secondary school.
+Many primary school pupils receiving support for SLCN will no longer require it by the time they reach secondary school.